facts and figures - WalmerWeb

 Council tax

 Levied by Dover District Council.
-The amounts include precepts for Dover Council, Kent County Council, the Kent Police Authority and Walmer Parish Council.
-Dover Council's website has more details...
+The amounts include precepts for Dover Council, Kent County Council, the Police and Crime Commissioner for Kent, Kent and Medway Fire and Rescue Authority and town and parish councils including Walmer Town Council.
+Dover District Council's website has more details...

 Deal Urban Area